NexusCore

 Core Example: Exchange Co-Processor

-The Nexus DEX will feature:
+The Nexus Exchange will feature:

 • Performance capabilities exceeding 100,000 orders per second